To get ahead you have to stay informed.

 With a certificate account, you choose the length of your term (usually, a few months to a few years) and make a required initial deposit at a locked-in rate.
 Then your money earns dividends throughout the term.

-Recognized as some of the safest investment options — that also offer guaranteed returns — certificate accounts, depending on the account ownership type, are included in the $250,000 that is insured by the National Credit Union Administration (NCUA) for credit union members.
+Certificate accounts are recognized as some of the safest investment options that also offer guaranteed returns.
+They’re included in the $250,000 (per customer, per institution) that is insured by the National Credit Union Administration (NCUA) for credit union members or the Federal Deposit Insurance Corporation (FDIC) for banks.

 Unlike with IRAs, you don't contribute on a regular basis to most types of certificates (add-on certificates are an exception), and unless you're willing to pay an early-withdrawal fee, you'll leave your money in your account until it matures.